jonnyhoeven/workshop/README.md

 The `default` namespace is the place for objects with no other namespace.
 It's important to note that namespaces are not your security boundary, just methods to divide resources and provide `naming` isolation between identical deployments.
-It's important to note that resources in different namespaces can communicate with each other and .
+It's important to note that resources in different namespaces can communicate with each other.

-A powerful tool to divide resources.
 Ideally the only difference between staging and production environments would be your Configmap and Secrets.

 ### ConfigMaps and Secrets